andybalaam/retropie-recording/instructions.md

 ![](//artificialworlds.net/blog/wp-content/uploads/retro-login.png)
 (The RetroPie Project joystick logo)

-* Note: if you don't have Linux, this should work OK on a Mac, or on Windows you could try using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+\* if you don't have Linux, this should work OK on a Mac, or on Windows you could try using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 #### Open a command line directly from the Pi